 In December 2015, Claudine Pepin (TV host, cookbook author, daughter of master chef Jacques Pepin) was announced as godmother for MS Sirena.
 Jacques Pepin is also Oceania Cruises' Executive Culinary Director.
 The naming ceremony was held on April 27, 2016, in Barcelona.
 The traditional bottle smashing failed the first time (considered very bad luck for the ship), but the "Moet & Chandon Champagne" bottle was utterly smashed in the ship's hull on the second try.
 Following the christening, the godmother and her famous father sailed on the Inaugural Cruise, featuring themed onboard events (including cooking demonstrations and cookbook singing).
 All guests booked on the maiden voyage received a complimentary copy of Claudine Pepin's book "Let's Cook French".

 On September 2, 2014, the NCL Norwegian company purchased the company "Prestige Cruise Holdings" (owner of Oceania and RSSC-Regent Seven Seas) for USD 3,025 billion, thus becoming the official owner of all vessels in both fleets.

 The Apollo Group company provides all Oceania ships with the entire onboard hotel product and services.
 This includes administration, food staff (preparation and serving), housekeeping staff, also the vessel's provisioning and crewing.
 Other cruise lines served by Apollo are Thomson UK (Marella Cruises) and RSSC-Regent.

-The new Sirena ship started operations for Oceania Cruises in April 2016, with Inaugural season in Europe (Mediterranean Sea).
+MS Sirena's itinerary program (for Oceania) started in April 2016, with an inaugural season in Europe (Mediterranean Sea).
 Follows the list of special and repositioning cruise itineraries with ports of call times and suggestive Euro prices per person:

 - April 27 (Inaugural cruise / "Maiden Voyage" for Oceania) 14 day Barcelona to Venice - from €4000 - ports of call Marseille, Monte Carlo, St Tropez, Elba, Rome, Positano, Messina, Malta, Kotor, Split, Koper